Hackers Love Poor IAM Strategies

 Identity and Access Management (IAM) strategies are designed to protect systems from malicious activities, but new technologies are allowing hackers to launch more sophisticated attacks.
-Many businesses fail to detect and address weaknesses in their systems in time to prevent breaches from occurring, and this failure is leaving the door wide open for devastating phishing and malware attacks.
+Many businesses fail to detect and address weaknesses in their systems in time to prevent breaches from occurring, and this failure is leaving the door wide open for devastating attacks.

 IAM Strategies: The Good and the Bad

 Continued reliance on outdated IAM methods is one of the biggest problems with system security.
 Over 80 percent of breaches are the result of weak, default or stolen passwords, which is hardly surprising when you consider over 60 percent of people use the same password for multiple websites or services.
 In a business setting, reusing passwords across platforms makes it easy for hackers to gain access to any application and the data it handles.

 The problem gets worse if routine security audits aren’t carried out and enforcement of proper provisioning and deprovisioning is poor.
 As employees’ responsibilities change, they require new privileges and often aren’t restricted from accessing the data and applications required for their previous positions.
 Known as “privilege creep“, this process leaves security loopholes through which hackers can infiltrate large portions of the network with a single set of stolen credentials.

 Companies seeking to strengthen their approach to IAM are investing in more advanced authentication protocols, such as multi-factor authentication (MFA), one-time passwords, federated identities, and single sign-on (SSO).
 Many of these changes are being implemented using centralized cloud-based IAM tools designed to automate and simplify the IAM process.

 Recent Incidents Highlight Hackers’ Prowess